aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/03-review-site-to-site-vpn-architecture.md

 ### Using AWS Transit Gateway with AWS Site-to-Site VPN

-Given that you'll likely want to enable your development, test, and production VPCs to have newtork connectivity to your on-premises environment, it's recommended that you use an AWS Site-to-Site VPN connection in conjunction with the [AWS Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) service.
+Given that you'll likely want to enable your development, test, and production VPCs to have network connectivity to your on-premises environment, it's recommended that you use an AWS Site-to-Site VPN connection in conjunction with the [AWS Transit Gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) service.
 By doing so, you'll be able to easily reuse your site-to-site VPN connection across your VPCs and control which networks can connect to each other.

 In the following diagram, your on-premises IPsec-capable VPN device is represented as the "Customer Gateway".
 Your customer gateway device will initiate a site-to-site VPN connection using two IPsec tunnels with VPN Transit Gateway attachment in your **network-prod** AWS account.

-Initially, you'll configure your AWS Tranit Gateway to attach to your development VPC.
+Initially, you'll configure your AWS Transit Gateway to attach to your development VPC.
 Later in this guide, you'll add attachments for your emerging set of infrastructure shared services, test, and production VPCs.

 [![Site-to-Site VPN Connection - Multiple VPCs](/images/05-extend/01-hybrid-networking/site-to-site-vpn-high-level-generic.png?height=500px)](/images/05-extend/01-hybrid-networking/site-to-site-vpn-high-level-generic.png)